About Us Contact Shop

 So Here’s What You Do:

-1. Take just 5 minutes (or less) to write down a thoughtful small list of the kind of person you want to be.
-Who do you want to become?
+1. Take just 5 minutes (or less) to write down a thoughtful small list of the kind of person you want to become.

 2. Take note of the common traits you see.